Chiang Dao district

 Chiang Dao (เชียงดาว, /th/; ᨩ᩠ᨿᨦᨯᩣ᩠ᩅ, /nod/) is a district (amphoe) of Chiang Mai province in northern Thailand.
-It is nicknamed "little Tuscany" and several wines are produced in the area.

 Geography

 Neighboring districts are (from the northeast clockwise) Fang, Chai Prakan, Phrao, and Mae Taeng of Chiang Mai Province; Pai of Mae Hong Son province; and Wiang Haeng of Chiang Mai.
 To the north is the Shan State of Myanmar.

 Chiang Dao is the only district in Thailand that has all twelve hill tribes in residence.

 The Chiang Dao Wildlife Sanctuary, with over 300 species of birds, surrounds the mountain of Doi Chiang Dao.
 Pha Daeng National Park is another nature reserve located within the district.

 The Ping River, one of the main tributaries to the Chao Phraya River, originates at Doi Thuai, in the mountains of the Daen Lao Range in Chiang Dao District.
 The Taeng River, a river that has its source in the mountains of the Daen Lao Range in neighbouring Wiang Haeng District, also flows through Chiang Dao District on its way to its confluence with the Ping River in Mae Taeng District.